reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 ### `selectors` field in `createSlice`

 The existing `createSlice` API now has support for defining [`selectors`](../api/createSlice#selectors) directly as part of the slice.
 By default, these will be generated with the assumption that the slice is mounted in the root state using `slice.name` as the field, such as `name: "todos"` -> `rootState.todos`.
+Additionally, there's now a `slice.selectSlice` method that does that default root state lookup.

 You can call `sliceObject.getSelectors(selectSliceState)` to generate the selectors with an alternate location, similar to how `entityAdapter.getSelectors()` works.

 ```ts
 const slice = createSlice({